Report: FBI probe into NCAA corruption identifies possible violations by basketball powers

 "These allegations, if true, point to systematic failures that must be fixed and fixed now if we want college sports in America," NCAA president Mark Emmert said in a statement Friday.
 "Simply put, people who engage in this kind of behavior have no place in college sports.
 They are an affront to all those who play by the rules."

-Emmert noted that the formation of an independent Commission on College Basketball?this past October intended to provide recommendations on cleaning up the sport.
+Emmert noted that the formation of an independent Commission on College Basketball?in October intended to provide recommendations on cleaning up the sport.

 "With these latest allegations, it's clear this work is more important now than ever," the NCAA president said.